eventnetusa/eventnet/src/_posts/2017-07-27-exploring-versatility-in-event-trailers-part-1.md

-      * Full interior and exterior graphic with coordinating skirt.
+      * Full interior and exterior graphic with coordinating skirt

-      * Swing doors open for sampling, serving, product demonstrations and crowd presentations from within brand bar.
+      * Swing doors open for sampling, serving, product demonstrations and crowd presentations from within brand bar

-      * End-to-end bar is perfect for displaying product, mounting iPads or providing consumers with a place to relax while receiving product demonstrations.
+      * End-to-end bar is perfect for displaying product, mounting iPads or providing consumers with a place to relax while receiving product demonstrations

-      * Overhead canopy brings relief from sun and rain while also providing the look and feel of a permanent installation.
+      * Overhead canopy brings relief from sun and rain while also providing the look and feel of a permanent installation

-      * Header sign easily pops-up to for added height and visibility at crowded events and festivals.
+      * Header sign easily pops-up to for added height and visibility at crowded events and festivals

-      * Video monitors located on swing doors deliver client’s key brand messaging anywhere, anytime.
+      * Video monitors located on swing doors deliver client’s key brand messaging anywhere, anytime

-      * Sound system catches the attention of consumers far away and creates a defined event space up close.
+      * Sound system catches the attention of consumers far away and creates a defined event space up close

-      * Hydraulic stabilizer legs for safety and leveling in place.
+      * Hydraulic stabilizer legs for safety and leveling in place

-      * Side entrance door for easy and low-profile entry and exit.
+      * Side entrance door for easy and low-profile entry and exit